GRANTHAM: 'US Fracking Is A Very Large Red Herring'

 Jeremy Grantham is not a believer in the shale fracking boom.

-Back in November, we highlighted Grantham’s full quarterly letter to GMO clients, in which he said, among other things, that the US shale boom had been “a very large red herring.”
+Earlier this month, we highlighted Grantham’s full quarterly letter to GMO clients, in which he said, among other things, that the US shale boom has been “a very large red herring.”

 “Its development has been remarkable,” Grantham writes.